johanix/draft-leon-dnsop-distributed-multi-signer/draft-leon-distributed-multi-signer-00.md

 sign the zone are responsible for the contents of the NS RRset.
 In this case the these MSAs MUST instruct the COMBINER to update the NS RRset with the unified NS RRset data from all MSAs.

+### Limitation of Scope for NS Management

+For the purpose of this document the NSMgmt Field only covers the NS RRset.
+I.e. it does not include the address records of in-bailiwick authoritative nameservers.
+The reasons are:

+* Limiting the possibility of DNS Providers "polluting" the name space of the zone.
+* Keeping the specification simpler, as the concept of "delegated" NS management is new.

+It is possible to make an argument for delegating management of address records for in-bailiwick authoritative nameservers, but this document does not.

 ## Semantics of the HSYNC Sign Field